 HHSC submitted an initial spending plan to the Centers for Medicare and Medicaid Services (CMS) on July 12, 2021.

 On January 10, 2022, CMS provided HHSC conditional approval of the spending plan.
 The approval is conditional upon HHSC complying with federal requirements.
-A copy of CMS’s conditional approval can be found here (PDF).
+Read a copy of CMS’ conditional approval (PDF).
 HHSC received necessary state budget approvals in March 2022.